RonaldRosas/Time_series_algorithms_Comparison/README.md

 ## Key Findings and Insights
 - The comparative performance of models varies based on data properties, such as stationarity and seasonality.
-- Machine learning models (e.g., Random Forest and XGBoost) performed well for data with non-linear relationships.
+- Machine learning models (e.g., Random Forest and XGBoost) performed poorly even after adding a time index column to help them identify historical patterns.
 - Classical models like SARIMAX provided reliable results for strongly seasonal data.
 - Prophet demonstrated robust handling of seasonality with user-friendly implementation.